VLevi2611/obsidian-quartz/Notes/Math/General Math Terms/Set Symbols/Set Symbols.md

 ---
 ## Overview

-This is a collection of all the set terms we use
+This is a collection of all the set terms we use.

 ## #concept